otherlab/geode/README.md

         cd $OTHER
         ./core/build/setup

-3. Configure build: Edit `config.py` and set any desired options.
+3. Configure build: If desired, edit `config.py` and set any desired options.
 For example

         # config.py
         CXX = 'clang++'